Camilla Spira

-Camilla Spira (1 March 1906 – 25 August 1997) was a German film actress.
+Camilla Spira (1 March 1906 – 25 August 1997) was a German film actor.
 She appeared in 68 films between 1924 and 1986.
 She was born in Hamburg, Germany, of Jewish ancestry on her father's side, and died in Berlin, Germany.
 Her father was the Austrian actor Fritz Spira who died in the Ruma concentration camp in 1943.
-Her mother was actress Lotte Spira and her sister was the East German actress Steffie Spira.
+Her mother was actor Lotte Spira and her sister was the East German actor Steffie Spira.